Jerome Brown

-Willie Jerome Brown III (February 4, 1965 – June 25, 1992) was an American football defensive tackle for the Philadelphia Eagles of the National Football League (NFL).
+Willie Jerome Brown III (February 4, 1965 – June 25, 1992) was an American professional football defensive tackle who played for the Philadelphia Eagles of the National Football League (NFL).
 He played his entire five-year NFL career with the Eagles from 1987 to 1991, before his death just before the 1992 season.
 He was selected to two Pro Bowls in 1990 and 1991.
-He played college football at the University of Miami.
+He played college football for the Miami Hurricanes.